Beyond the Bite: The Untold Story of the Apple Logo Design

 “Don’t make it cute.”

 Janoff bought a bag of apples, sliced them up, and studied their shapes for a week.
 He eventually presented a simple, two-dimensional silhouette of an apple with a bite taken out of it.
-The shape that would, with minor tweaks, define the company for the next 50 years was born.
+The shape that, with minor tweaks, would define the company for the next 50 years was born.

 But the two most debated elements of this design—the bite and the colours—are surrounded by myths.
 The reality is far more practical and instructive.